-8 Where applicable, refit the water pump as described in Chapter 3.

-9 Refit the crankshaft pulley as described in the previous Section.

-10 Refit the sump as described in Section 11.
+- 8 Where applicable, refit the water pump as described in Chapter 3. - 9 Refit the crankshaft pulley as described in the previous Section. - 10 Refit the sump as described in Section 11.

-10 Timing chain, sprockets and tensioner - removal, inspection and refitting

-1 Remove the timing chain cover as described in the previous Section.

-2 Remove the oil slinger from the front face of the crankshaft, noting its orientation (see illustration).

-3 Retract the chain tensioner cam back against its spring pressure, then slide the chain tensioner arm from its pivot pin on the front main bearing cap (see illustration).

-4 Unbolt and remove the chain tensioner.5 Bend back the lockplate tabs from the camshaft sprocket bolts, then unscrew and remove the bolts.

-6 Withdraw the sprocket complete with the timing chain.
+- 1 Remove the timing chain cover as described in the previous Section. - 2 Remove the oil slinger from the front face of the crankshaft, noting its orientation (see illustration). - 3 Retract the chain tensioner cam back against its spring pressure, then slide the chain tensioner arm from its pivot pin on the front main bearing cap (see illustration). - 4 Unbolt and remove the chain tensioner. - 5 Bend back the lockplate tabs from the camshaft sprocket bolts, then unscrew and remove the bolts. - 6 Withdraw the sprocket complete with the timing chain.

+10.12a Fit the timing chain to the crankshaft and camshaft sprockets . . .